Health, Wellness, and Injury Prevention for MusiciansKeep yourself and your music making in top form!

 See Part III of The Musician’s Way.

 EatRight.org.
-Extensive resources from the Academy of Nutrition and Dietetics.
+Resources from the Academy of Nutrition and Dietetics.

 Dietary Guidelines for Americans.
-U.S. Dept. of Health and Human Services.
+U.S. Dept. of Health & Human Services.

 Health Promotion in Schools of Music.
 Recommendations for educators.

 Ash.org.
-“America’s first antismoking organization.”
+“Action on Smoking & Health.”
 Articles & tips for quitting.

 Hearing Conservation for Musicians